minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - _lp_asset_: The Liquidity Pool's LP Asset that the order will be applied to
 - _step_: The information about Order Type which we mentioned above
 - _max_batcher_fee_: The maximum fee users have to pay to Batcher to execute batching transaction.
 The actual fee Batcher will take might be less than the maximum fee
-- _expired_time_opt_: Order Expired time.
+- _expired_setting_opt_: contain Order Expired time and max tip for cancelling expired order.
 If the order is not executed after Expired Time, anyone can help the owner cancel it

 #### 3.3.2.3 Redeemer